Our Support Development Officer is available 9:00am – 5:00pm, Monday – Friday on 01382 204446.

 You can also sign up to receive our regular electronic newsletter, and if you become a member you will also receive updates via hard copy newsletter.

 We offer peer support through our events which we run across the country for various age groups.
-We have a Kids Club for 0 to 10 year olds, Cool Bones for 11 to 15 year olds and VOICE for 16 to 30 years olds.
-We also run our annual family conference and various Patient Days throughout the year.
+We have a Kids Club for 0 to 10 year olds, Cool Bones for 11 to 15 year olds and a variety of events on different themes.
+We also run our annual family conference and various workshops and meetings throughout the year.
 We can link you up to various closed Facebook groups and put you in touch with families and individuals with similar experiences, or we can just be there as an ear to listen.

 We currently have various support groups throughout the country.
 Some meet more regularly than others, and they all have closed Facebook groups.
 Please get in touch with us and we can add you to these groups.
 The current groups are: